-► Water, plumbing and bathroom fittings
+Water, plumbing and bathroom fittings

-Repair category 2

-Notes The wash hand basin and WC are of a significant age and are affected by wear and tear.

-Heating and hot water

-Repair category 2
+Repair category 1

+Notes No significant defects.

-Notes The central heating boiler is at least twenty four years old and is therefore likely to be approaching the end of its normal life expectancy.
-The hot water cylinder is of a significant age and may therefore by approaching the end of its normal life expectancy.
-It is good practice to have the heating system checked on change of occupancy and regularly thereafter by a competent contractor.
+Heating and hot water Repair category 2 Notes The electric storage heaters are likely to be in excess of twenty years old.
+It is good practice to have the electric heaters tested on change of occupancy and regularly thereafter by a qualified electrician.
+The hot water cylinder is of a significant age and may therefore be approaching the end of its normal life expectancy.